Skip Global navigation and goto content

 The following entities are eligible to donate to an established repository under this program:

-2. Hospices that have maintained control of a patient’s prescription drugs
+• Hospice facilities that have maintained control of a patient’s prescription drugs.

-7. Prescribers who receive prescription drugs or supplies directly from a drug manufacturer, wholesale distributor, or pharmacy
+• Prescribers who receive prescription drugs or supplies directly from a drug manufacturer, wholesale distributor, or pharmacy.

 Please click here for more information on how to become a prescription drug or supply donor.

 *Please Note* The statutory authority for this program does not include the donation of prescription drugs or supplies from individuals.
-There are organizations that allow donations from individuals, which may be identified by a search of the Internet.
+There are organizations that allow donations from individuals, however at this time individuals are not able to donate to Rx Connects.

 Patients

-1. Have a family income that is below 200 percent of the federal poverty level as defined by the most recently revised poverty income guidelines published by the United States Department of Health and Human Services.
-Persons who are uninsured or underinsured are also eligible.
+1. Have a family income that is below 200% of the federal poverty level as defined by the most recently revised poverty income guidelines, according to the United States Department of Health and Human Services OR uninsured or underinsured.

 2. Be a resident of Florida